Nithur-M/work-from-anywhere/product-manager-jobs.md

 &lt;h2&gt;How we work&lt;/h2&gt;
 &lt;p&gt;We love &lt;a href=&quot;https://www.notion.so/80c01cd443ad4c77a8ceaef7c5fba5d0?pvs=21&quot;&gt;working async&lt;/a&gt;.
 This means you get to minimize meetings and create your own schedule based on when you&#39;re able to do your best work.We empower ownership, proactivity, and default to action.
 We operate based on treating each other with kindness and support each other as a team.&lt;/p&gt;
 &lt;h1&gt;The position&lt;/h1&gt;
-&lt;p&gt;This is an exciting time to join Remote and make a personal difference in the global employment space as our &lt;strong&gt;Senior&lt;/strong&gt; &lt;strong&gt;Product Manager for Payroll Engines&lt;/strong&gt;.
+&lt;p&gt;This is an exciting time to join Remote and make a personal difference in the global employment space as our &lt;strong&gt;Senior &lt;/strong&gt;&lt;strong&gt;Product Manager for Payroll Engines&lt;/strong&gt;.
 You&#39;ll have a massive impact on our organisation and help create opportunities for millions of people around the world.
 This is a unique position where you&#39;ll be expected to start up a team, set a mission for your team and topic, work with contractors and internal experts to drive the mission forward autonomously, and deliver on our strategic goal to build an API-first payroll engines in our biggest markets.&lt;/p&gt;
 &lt;h2&gt;What you bring&lt;/h2&gt;
 &lt;ul&gt;
 &lt;li&gt;Experience as a product manager working on payroll systems and services in a multi-product, high-growth scale-up company preferably with country-specific expertise.
 (Country: UK, EMEA, US)&lt;/li&gt;